moniba-ravan/Atari-DQN/README.md

 # Learning to play Atari games with DQN

 ## Overview
 Contained within this repository is our implementation tackling a project from the Reinforcement Learning course (7.5 ECTS - 1RT747) at Uppsala University.
-The project focuses on deploying a Deep Q-Network (DQN) to tackle reinforcement learning challenges across two distinct environments: CartPole and Pong.DQN employs a neural network to approximate the Q-value function, enabling it to map more complex state-action spaces to optimal Q-values while ensuring effective usage of memory and computational resources.
+The project focuses on deploying a Deep Q-Network (DQN) to tackle reinforcement learning challenges across two distinct environments: CartPole and Pong.
+DQN employs a neural network to approximate the Q-value function, enabling it to map more complex state-action spaces to optimal Q-values while ensuring effective usage of memory and computational resources.

 ### Cartpole